pingcap/docs-tidb-operator/en/tidb-toolkit.md

         helm install ${chart_name} --name=${release_name} --namespace=${namespace} --version=${chart_version} -f ${values_file}
         ```

-    * Upgrade (upgrade can be done by modifying the `chart-version` to upgrade to the latest chart version or the `values.yaml` file to update the configuration):
+    * Upgrade (the upgrade can be either modifying the `chart-version` to upgrade to the latest chart version, or editing the `values.yaml` file to update the configuration):

         {{< copyable "shell-regular" >}}